- This event has passed.

 Homeownership offers families stable housing costs because mortgage payments on fixed-rate loans don’t increase, unlike rents.
 Since much economic inequality is rooted in the racial gap in homeownership rates, it is critical to launch a renewed effort to boost the U.S. homeownership rates among people who have been shut out of this important means of building wealth.

-Hear from congressional sponsors of affordable homeownership bills, state officials, homeownership experts, and mission-driven nonprofits who are expanding affordable homeownership opportunities.
+On June 28, congressional sponsors of affordable homeownership bills, state officials, homeownership experts, and mission-driven nonprofits spoke on expanding affordable homeownership opportunities.
+View the event briefing book here.

 Rep. Marcy Kaptur (D-Ohio)